-- (2) Paper - (a) The student will present a double-spaced typed report with appropriate style sheet and documentation on the events of the life and ministry of Jesus or alternative assignments as listed below.
+- (2.)
+Paper - The student will present a double-spaced typed (a) report with appropriate style sheet and documentation on a Gospel pericope or alternative assignments as listed below.
 These should briefly recount what happened including the references to the event in all of the gospels.
 He should note any significant differences in the various gospels' accounts and, if possible, detect the motives for the evangelists including this account in their work.
 The significance(s) of the event in the ministry of Jesus should be identified.
 Pay special attention to redactional issues.
+Next give a verse-by-verse explanation of the passage suing good resources and sound hermeneutical principles.
 Note practical and spiritual applications where appropriate. - (b) Procedures - i) Look at the passages on your own.
 Use your Synopsis. - ii) Note context.
-Compare and contrast the Parallels. - iii) Consult commentaries, bible dictionaries, and historical resources. - iv) Students with Greek should employ lexicons, grammars, and other helps. - v) Appropriate documentation should appear in your work. - vi) Late papers will be penalized a letter grade per day.
+Compare and contrast the Parallels. - iii) Consult commentaries, bible dictionaries, and historical resources. - iv) Students with Greek should employ lexicons, grammars, and other helps. - v) Appropriate documentation should appear in your work. - vi) This section should consist primarily of a verse-by verse- analysis of the target passage.
+Do not use the topic format presented in the Hermeneutics course. - vii) Late papers will be penalized a letter grade per day.
 No papers will be accepted after the third day.
-This policy will only be set aside because of drastic extended medical emergencies or by request by the University administration. - (c) Paper Topics

-- i) Pick one of the following sets of passages.
+This policy will only be set aside because of drastic extended medical emergencies or by request by the University administration. - (c) Paper Topics - i) Pick one of the following sets of passages.

 Analyze the texts.
 Compare and contrast the synoptic accounts.
 Pay particular attention to redactional motives.
 Identify the significance of the event in each gospel.
 Comment on the content of the passage using all tools available and apply the passage to your life.
-(Seven pages minimum) - a) The Birth of Jesus-Matt.
+(Ten pages minimum of quality work) - a) The Birth of Jesus-Matt.
 2:1-12; Luke 2:1-20 - b) The Baptism of Jesus-Matt.
-3:13-17; Mark 1:9-11; Luke 3:21-22 - c) Jesus and the Temptation Matt.
-4:1-11; Mark 1:12-13; Luke 4:1-13 - d) The Beginning of Jesus' Public Ministry Matt.
-4:12-17; Mark 1:14-15; Luke 4:14-21 - e) The Triumphal Entry--Matt.
-21:1-9; Mark 11:1-10; Luke 19:28-40 ii) Write an exposition on each of the Beatitudes (Matthew 5:1-12).
+3:13- ii) Write an exposition on each of the Beatitudes (Matthew 5:1-12).
 Note any Lucan parallels and their significance.
 Note how the characteristic ("poor in spirit," mourn, etc.) is described elsewhere in the Bible.
 Use all tools available and apply the passage to your life.